-The Market will begin promptly at 10:00 AM on Sunday, December 3rd and end at 3:00 PM.
+The Market will begin promptly at 11:00 AM and end at 3:00 PM.
 You may stop by at any time during these hours.

 Are credit cards accepted at the Handmade Hanukkah Market?

 Payment options are the responsibility of each artist.
-Some may accept credit cards, while others may only accept cash.
-You may want to bring both, just in case.
+Some may accept credit cards, while others may only accept cash or checks.
+You may want to bring a couple of options, just in case.

-The Market will take place December 3rd.
+The Market will take place in November.
 What happens if it rains or it’s really cold?